puwei/DanielTakeshi.github.io/_posts/2015-07-29-the-least-mean-squares-algorithm.md

 function, and all we assumed are IID sampling and Gaussian errors.
 Thus, we can avoid most of our geometric, constraint satisfaction approaches in favor of just computing the data log likelihood, since they evidently get the same results.
-This is assuming we stay in the maximum likelihood framework, by the way; the least-squarest cost function can lead to a frequentist "estimator", *regardless* of whether or not the data errors are Gaussian, and then that estimator and the MLE would not coincide.
+This is assuming we stay in the maximum likelihood framework, by the way; the least-squares cost function can lead to a frequentist "estimator", *regardless* of whether or not the data errors are Gaussian, and then that estimator and the MLE would not coincide.
 But here, they do.